microsoft/CSS-SystemCenter-ServiceManager/docs/templateOf_index.md

 <...>

 ## How to run
-1. Save the script to ... .
+1. Save the script into a folder.
 1. Execute the script with right/click + "Run with PowerShell".
 1. Follow the instructions.